Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 To enter the preview visual mode, use the `collectLaunchInfo` API to enable the mode and click the red floating button that appears on the app screen.
 For more information, see [collectLaunchInfo](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#collect-launch-information).

+{% hint style="info" %}
+The first mbox request made after making preview mode selections may sometimes fail due to a Target server caching issue.
+A workaround is to make the same mbox request again, which should now be succesful in retrieving the test offer.
+To ensure that the request is repeated, the mbox request may be called in the application's `viewWillAppear:` delegate on iOS or in the application's  `onResume` callback on Android.
+The mbox request can then be triggered by navigating to another view within the application and returning to the current view.
+{% endhint %}

 {% tabs %}
 {% tab title="Android" %}
 On Android, when the application is launched as a result of a deep link, the `collectLaunchIInfo` API is internally invoked, and the Target activity and deep link information is extracted from the Intent extras.